 The 48 Hour Film Project Organizers may add to or amend these rules at any time prior to the beginning of the Official Time Period.

 In the United States, the Team Leader must be a legal resident or legal visitor of the United States and the District of Columbia.
-The following are not eligible: employees, contractors, directors and officers of 48 Hour Film Project, Inc. (48HFP), its parent, subsidiaries and affiliated companies, distributors, web design, advertising, fulfillment, judging and Project agencies involved in the administration, development, fulfillment and execution of this Project (collectively, Project Parties), and the immediate family members of each (spouse, parent, child, sibling, grandparent, and spouse or step of each) and those living in their same households (those persons whether related or not who live in the same residence for at least three months during the twelve-month period preceding the start date of the Project).
+The following are not eligible: employees, city producers, contractors, directors and officers of 48 Hour Film Project, Inc. (48HFP), its parent, subsidiaries and affiliated companies, distributors, web design, advertising, fulfillment, judging and Project agencies involved in the administration, development, fulfillment and execution of this Project (collectively, Project Parties), and the immediate family members of each (spouse, parent, child, sibling, grandparent, and spouse or step of each) and those living in their same households (those persons whether related or not who live in the same residence for at least three months during the twelve-month period preceding the start date of the Project).
 Outside of the United States, residency requirements may vary.
 Void where prohibited.

 2. To Enter